Our Services

 …may suggest inflammation or infection rather than simple constipation.

 If you've noticed your bowel movements becoming consistently looser, harder, or irregular — or if you're experiencing ongoing shifts between constipation and diarrhea — it may be time to get a clearer picture of what's happening.
-You can quickly assess your symptoms using a free symptom checker for change in stool consistency to help determine whether your digestive changes warrant further medical evaluation.
+You can quickly check your digestive symptoms using Ubie's free AI symptom checker to help determine whether your changes warrant further medical evaluation.

 Weight loss during pregnancy (outside of early nausea-related fluctuations) is not typical and requires medical evaluation, especially if accompanied by mucus in stool.